 Location on Body

 Some parts of the body tend to hold ink longer and more strongly than others.
 The small of the back holds ink fairly strongly, while knuckle tattoos are more apt to fade over time.
-If the tattoo you need removed is found in one of the areas that are quick to fade, it will need fewer sessions overall.
+If the tattoo you need to be removed is found in one of the areas that are quick to fade, it will need fewer sessions overall.

 The number of layers to a tattoo also must be considered.
-Sometimes an attempt at covering up an old tattoo with new design comes before the idea for tattoo removal.
+Sometimes an attempt at covering up an old tattoo with a new design comes before the idea for tattoo removal.
 In these cases, there are sometimes several layers of ink that now must be broken up and away from the surface of the skin.
 The same is true in well-maintained tattoos that have been touched up a number of times throughout the years.

 While these factors will give the doctor a rough estimate on expectations, keep in mind that there are other factors that will come into play.
 Time expectations may change as the process evolves.